-Now, it is the jaguar’s body is more prized: boiled down into a paste that is used in traditional Chinese medicine.
+Now, the jaguar’s body is more prized: boiled down into a paste that is used in traditional Chinese medicine.
 Foul-smelling and with the consistency of molasses, the paste is said to heal joint pain, improve health, and enhance sexual potency.

 Paste manufacturing occurs in Paramaribo, Suriname’s capital.
 The buyers of jaguar carcasses move them to the city, often transferring a body among several vehicles before it reaches the paste processors, according to an August 2019 research paper in the journal Crime Science.
 Fangs and claws are removed first — as these are used in jewelry.
 Such items were sold in local shops for $200 in 2019, Kadosoe said, though the price is likely higher now.

 The jaguar is then boiled down.
 Split in large pans, the carcass is cooked for five days.
 Layers, which eventually begin to form at the boiling water’s surface, are then skimmed off and let to simmer for another two days, according to the researchers.

 “The bones are kept in with the body because they are believed to be potent,” Bruschi said.
 “The penis and other organs are generally used for other products, but the jaguar paste is attractive because it includes the bones and penis in one product.”

 The dark glue-like substance is packaged in 500-milligram tubs.
 A single jaguar will usually produce between 20 to 30 of these, depending on the size of the cat.